-Algorithms of the IRLS type have been often criticized due to what can be called the "singularity issue": when using quadratic majorizers for nondifferentiable functions, if, at some iteration, one of the variables coincides with a point of nondifferentiability, the corresponding weight is infinity, thus locking this variable at that point.
+Algorithms of the IRLS type have been often criticized due to what can be called the "singularity issue": when using quadratic majorizers for non-differentiable functions, if, at some iteration, one of the variables coincides with a point of non-differentiability, the corresponding weight is infinity, thus locking this variable at that point.
 This effect raises numerical difficulties (handling infinity) and may prevent convergence of the algorithm.

-In this paper, we show several new results concerning the infamous "singularity issue," which strongly suggest that this issue does not compromise the usefulness of this class of algorithms.
-More specifically, we show the following.
+In this paper, we show several new results concerning the infamous "singularity issue", which strongly suggest that this issue doesn't compromise the usefulness of this class of algorithms.
+More specifically, we show that

-- a) The algorithm can be written in such a way that it dispenses with having to handle infinite values. - b) If initialized with all components different from zero, then, with probability one, no component will become zero in a finite number of iterations. - c) If the algorithm converges, it does so to a minimizer of the objective function (with probability one).
+- a) the algorithm can be written in such a way that it dispenses with having to handle infinite values; - b) if initialized with all components different from zero, then, with probability one, no component will become zero in a finite number of iterations; - c) if the algorithm converges, it does so to a minimizer of the objective function (with probability one).